davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    DIVIDE(SUM(vw_Timesheet[Hours]), TotalValue, 0)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet defines a measure called `Msr_HoursPercentage`, which calculates the percentage of hours worked by a specific group, project, or employee relative to the total hours worked across all selected categories.

-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the percentage of hours worked by a specific group, project, or employee compared to the total hours worked across all selected categories.
+Here’s a breakdown of what it does in simple business terms:

 1. **TotalValue Calculation**:
-   - The measure first calculates the total hours worked (`SUM(vw_Timesheet[Hours])`) across all selected filters for `GroupCat`, `Project`, and `EmployeeName`.
+   - The first part of the code, defined by the variable `TotalValue`, calculates the total number of hours worked.
+   - It uses the `CALCULATE` function to sum up the hours from the `vw_Timesheet` table.
-   - The `ALLSELECTED` function ensures that it considers only the filters that are currently applied in the report or dashboard, allowing for dynamic calculations based on user selections.
+   - The `ALLSELECTED` function ensures that this total is based on the current selections made in the report for the categories of Group, Project, and Employee.
+This means it respects any filters applied by the user but ignores any filters specifically on the `GroupCat`, `Project`, and `EmployeeName` fields.

 2. **Percentage Calculation**:
-   - After calculating the total hours (stored in the variable `TotalValue`), the measure then calculates the percentage of hours worked for the current context (which could be a specific group, project, or employee).
+   - The `RETURN` statement then calculates the percentage of hours worked for the current context (which could be a specific group, project, or employee).
-   - It does this by dividing the sum of hours for the current context (`SUM(vw_Timesheet[Hours])`) by the `TotalValue` calculated earlier.
+   - It does this by taking the sum of hours for the current context (using `SUM(vw_Timesheet[Hours])`) and dividing it by the `TotalValue` calculated earlier.
-   - The `DIVIDE` function is used for this division, which is a safer way to handle division in DAX.
+   - The `DIVIDE` function is used for this division, which is a safe way to handle division in DAX.
 If the `TotalValue` is zero (meaning no hours were recorded), it will return 0 instead of causing an error.

 ### Summary:
-In summary, `Msr_HoursPercentage` calculates what portion of the total hours worked is attributed to a specific group, project, or employee, expressed as a percentage.
-This helps in understanding how much of the total effort is coming from different parts of the organization or different projects, facilitating better resource allocation and performance analysis.
+In summary, this measure calculates what percentage of the total hours worked (based on the user's current selections) is represented by the hours worked in the current context (like a specific employee or project).
+This helps in understanding how much of the total effort is contributed by a particular segment, making it easier to analyze performance and resource allocation.

 **`MSR_ProjectMargin`**